MichaelCClary/Recreationally-Deployed/README.md

 I wanted to make this to help me find places to go hiking with my daughter.
 Where we live is not very good for walking so I thought it would be nice to be able to search for hiking areas near to me.
 I used the national park service API to be able to comb through their records and thought it would be a great way to plan a trip or just find out what parks offer what activities and topics.

 This is my final capstone project with Springboard.
 I built the backend with node using express and psql for a database.
-I used React, Material Ui, formik, and yup for front end.
+I used React, Material UI, Formik, and Yup for front end.
 I used Redux for the state management but I am in the process of removing it due to not liking how it functions and wanting to simplify my stack a little bit.

 Every search hits the database and returns parks which are then filtered by topics/activites you included.
 This was tricky to be able to have 4 filters/search functions without requiring all of them every time.

-Material ui was used to help layout the page and give me building blocks/style elements.
+Material UI was used to help layout the page and give me building blocks/style elements.
 It was not included with the course work but I really wanted to learn it.

 Special thank you to National Park Service for their API which has is a great source of information and shows how much they really do.
 I honestly had no idea there were almost 500 national parks.

-Special thank you to my mentor Philip who helped me get trhough all this and tell me how to improve my ui at every turn.
+Special thank you to my mentor Philip who helped me get trhough all this and tell me how to improve my UI at every turn.

 ## User Flow
 1. User will go to home page which displays a random park and can be refreshed/random button clicked to change button